Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 You missed out!

 The first time I came across Tom Kha Gai soup was in a Thai place in Europe.
+It all happened in a little Thai take away place.

 I fell in love with the aroma of flavors intermingling with each other in a white broth.
+It was love at first sight!

-π What is Tom Kha Gai Soup?
+What is a Tom Kha Gai Soup?

-Tom Kha Gai (also spelled Tom Kha Kai) is a modern Thai soup which means literally translated boiled thai ginger chicken
+Tom Kha Gai (also spelled Tom Kha Kai) is a modern Thai soup which means literally translated boiled Thai ginger chicken

-You will have a spoonful and you will understand what I mean.
+You will have a spoonful, and you will understand what I mean.

 Coconut Milk